 Dorsey likes combining a moisturizing product with a serum so that you can easily detangle your hair.
 “Once detangled, add gel for control and use the shingling method,” says Dorsey.
 This method involves using a comb to spread product from root to end, stretching and smoothing hair in a downward direction, explains Dorsey.
 This will allow you to achieve maximum curl definition and length.

 What else affects hair type?

-While figuring out where you fall on the 1A–4C spectrum will go a long way toward allowing you to put together the right haircare and styling routine, there are four other factors to consider as well.
+While figuring out where you fall on the 1A–4C spectrum will go a long way toward figuring out which types of hair best describes yours, and putting together the right haircare and styling routine.
+But, there are four other factors to consider as well.

 Do you apply and apply and apply product only for it to seem like it’s just sitting on the surface of your hair?
 This might have to do with your hair’s porosity.
-“This is how absorbent your hair is,” says Rhodes Douglas.
+“This is how absorbent your hair is,” says Danna Rhodes Douglas, owner of The Curly Hair Salon in Florida.
 More specifically, porosity refers to how well your hair holds in moisture, water, and product.

 To figure out whether your hair has low or high porosity, take a small section of hair and stretch it out.
 Slide a finger up and down your hair shaft.
 If your hair feels rough, that means you have low porosity and your hair doesn’t hold in moisture very well; if your hair feels smooth, that means you have high porosity, says Rhodes Douglas.

 When your hair has good elasticity, that means it’s bouncy and full of life.
 “When you tug on a strand, you should be able to stretch it out and then it’ll go back,” says Rhodes Douglas.
 Chemicals, like those in hair dye, can mess with your elasticity and cause your hair to become limp, she adds.